kamshory/PHPMessageBroker/README.md

 You can still use PHPMessageBroker without using a database.
 In this case, the message will only be received if the recipient has connected to the server before sender send the message.
 Once the message is received by the server, it will disappear immediately regardless of whether it arrives or not.

+# Requirement

+No external libraries required.
+On Windows operating system, make sure tha the `extension=php_sockets.dll` is uncommented.

 # Topolgy

 ![Topology](https://raw.githubusercontent.com/kamshory/PHPMessageBroker/main/topology.png)